 MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS

 The Company is composed of two principal operating subsidiaries, LMA and Abacus Settlements.
 The following sets forth management's discussion and analysis of financial condition and results of operations of the Company and its operating subsidiaries.
-Please also see the Management's Discussion and Analysis included in the Form S-1 filed by the Company on July 25, 2023 with respect to the discussion of the years ended December 31, 2022 and December 31, 2021 information incorporate herein by reference.

 Business Combination